 How to Avoid Excessive Chargeback on any Network?

 Excessive chargeback on any given network can be a major impediment to any business.
-MasterCard, the world’s largest payment processor, has developed its own MasterCard Excessive Chargeback Program (ECP) in order to identify and prevent fraud and abuse.
+MasterCard, the world’s largest payment processor, has developed its own MasterCard ECP in order to identify and prevent fraud and abuse.

 To avoid an excessive chargeback on MasterCard, businesses can take steps such as setting up a merchant account with MasterCard and then creating custom transaction rules to help detect fraudulent behavior before it occurs.